How To Begin Electronic Recycling At Your Company

-- Participate in buy-back programs at office supply and electronic stores.
-The company can trade in outdated devices and get cash to purchase upgraded equipment
+Businesses may participate in buy-back programs at office supply and electronic stores.
+The company can trade in outdated devices and get cash to purchase upgraded equipment.

-- Donate electronics still in working condition to schools, low income families, and nonprofit organizations, and write it off on their taxes
+Companies can donate electronics still in working condition to schools, low-income families, and nonprofit organizations.
+They can write donations off on their taxes.

-If your Chicago area company is interested in an e-cycle program, it’s important to partner with a collector or recycler that has been vetted by the Illinois EPA to ensure your devices are properly wiped, recycled for usable materials, then shredded and disposed of according to EPA guidelines.
+If your Chicago area company is interested in electronics recycling, it’s important to partner with a collector or recycler that has been vetted by the Illinois EPA.
+These partners ensure that your devices are properly wiped, recycled for usable materials, then shredded and disposed of according to EPA guidelines.

-Many commercial e-cyclers do not accept one-off pieces, but instead schedule large pickups or drop-offs.
-This means you will still need a place to store used electronics in your office until it is time to recycle them.
+Many commercial e-cyclers do not accept one-off pieces.
+Instead, they will schedule large pickups or drop-offs.
+This means your company should have a place to store used electronics in your office until it is time to recycle them.

-You will normally pay a fee for the electronics collector to pick up e-waste.
-Depending on whether the collector partners with a recycler that demanufactures, or shreds the electronics, there may be an opportunity for your company to make a small profit on the materials salvaged from your old devices.
+Companies normally pay a fee for the electronics collector to pick up e-waste.
+Depending on whether the collector partners with a recycler that demanufactures or shreds the electronics, there may be an opportunity for your company to make a small profit on the materials salvaged from your old devices.

-Just as with private recycling companies that collect metal, plastic, glass and paper, each e-cycler will have a different process, and it will be up to your company to choose the benefit of working with one vendor over another.
+Just as with private recycling companies that collect metal, plastic, glass, and paper, each e-cycler will have a different process, and it will be up to your company to weigh the benefits of working with one vendor over another.
 Whether your company still has filing cabinets filled with documents, or you work at an ultra-modern paperless office, all businesses use electronics and can benefit from e-waste recycling!

-If you’re interested in starting an electronic recycling program at work, contact CRI at 630-693-0111 for a free recycling audit and see how you can reduce your environmental impact one device at a time.
+If you’re interested in starting an electronic recycling program at work, contact Combined Resources at 630-693-0111 for a free recycling audit.
+We can help your company reduce your environmental impact one device at a time.